In this article...

 • Living trust — Anything in a living trust won’t go through probate (unless assets outside of the trust add up to more than Iowa’s small estate limit).

-Iowa estates that exceed the small estate’s threshold, have no will, or have a will but no living trust will require probate before the estate can be transferred to beneficiaries.
+Iowa estates over the small estate threshold, no will or a will but no living trust will require probate before the estate can be distributed to beneficiaries.

 Do I need an attorney for a probate case in Iowa?

-Yes, Iowa requires attorneys in all probate cases.
+Yes, Iowa requires an attorney in all probate cases.

-2. A Petition for Probate is filed to request an executor appointment.
-When there is no will to determine an executor, the court will appoint someone.
+2. A Petition for Probate is filed to request an executor be appointed.
+If there’s no will to determine an executor, the court will appoint someone.
 As required by law, notice must be given to all beneficiaries of an appointed executor.

-3. Once filed, a notice announcing the Petition for Probate is published in a newspaper where the deceased resided.
-The purpose of the publishing is to notify creditors, who then have four months to make a claim against the estate.
+3. Once filed, a notice of the Petition for Probate is published in a newspaper where the deceased lived.
+This is to notify creditors who then have four months to file a claim against the estate.

-4. Letters Testamentary are issued to the executor, granting them legal authority to act on behalf of the estate.
+4. Letters Testamentary are issued to the executor giving them legal authority to act on behalf of the estate.

 5. An inventory of all assets is filed with the court.

-6. After all debts have been settled, a Petition to close probate is filed.
+6. After all debts are paid, a Petition to close probate is filed.

-After a court-issued order, property is distributed to beneficiaries.
+After court order, property is distributed to beneficiaries.

 Probate Timeline and Costs

-1. Publication of a notice for the Petition for Probate in a local newspaper commences the four-month period wherein creditors may file claims against the estate.
+1. Publishing a notice of the Petition for Probate in a local newspaper starts the four month period for creditors to file claims against the estate.

-Tax considerations play a crucial role during probate.
-In Iowa, while there is no estate tax to contend with, various exemptions from inheritance tax exist for certain beneficiaries such as spouses, offspring, parents and any bequests under $25,000.
+Tax is a big part of probate.
+In Iowa there is no estate tax but there are exemptions from inheritance tax for certain beneficiaries such as spouses, children, parents and bequests under $25,000.

-For other kinship groups.
+For other relatives.
 The picture changes.
-Siblings including half-siblings and children-in-law are taxed at 5% to 10%, classified under Tax Rate B. More distant relatives like uncles and aunts or cousins fall into Tax Rate C which imposes an inheritance tax ranging between 10% and 15%.
+Siblings including half-siblings and children-in-law are 5% to 10% (Tax Rate B).
+More distant relatives like uncles and aunts or cousins are Tax Rate C which is 10% to 15%.

 Disclaimer: The information provided on this blog is intended for general informational purposes only and should not be construed as legal advice on any subject matter.
 This information is not intended to create, and receipt or viewing does not constitute an attorney-client relationship.
 Each individual's legal needs are unique, and these materials may not be applicable to your legal situation.
 Always seek the advice of a competent attorney with any questions you may have regarding a legal issue.
 Do not disregard professional legal advice or delay in seeking it because of something you have read on this blog.